 Studies show that dolphins can see in shades of grey, as well as the blue-green spectrum.
 Dolphins usually stay in shallow water but are capable of diving down to depths of 260 metres.
 Bottlenose dolphins have bigger brains than humans (1600 grams versus 1300 grams), and a brain-to-body-weight ratio greater than great apes.

 What do you call a group of dolphins?

 A group of dolphins is called a pod/Credit: Getty

 A group of dolphins is known as a pod.
 Dolphins can communicate with various noises, usually in the form of clicks and whistles.

 How do dolphins give birth?

 The dolphin is the only mammal that gives birth to its baby tail first.
 Each dolphin’s dorsal fin is totally unique.

-Which dolphin species are endangered?
+VIDEO Which dolphin species are endangered?

 Endangered dolphins like the Maui’s dolphin are on the brink of extinction due to entanglement in fishing gear.
 All dolphins are threatened by pollution, climate change, and commercial harvest.
 Pink river dolphins live in the Bolivian Amazon.

 Harbour porpoise (Phocoena phocoena), Shetland, Scotland ©Getty